allan-bonadio/squishy_electron_4/docGen/docSrc/intro/intro1.md

 ### Under the Hood
-The simulation runs real-time in a browser, with no contact with the server after loading.
+In Squishy Electron, the simulation runs real-time in a browser, with no contact with the server after loading.
 Much of the code is JavaScript, running in the browser, just like any other website.
 That part is done with React.

 The numerical  integration, and most other time-critical numerical calculations, are done in C++, in the browser, using Emscripten and WebAssembly.
 It integrates a version of Schrodinger's equation.

-This was far more difficult than I'd envisioned.
-It turns out that Schrodinger's is divergent - that is, if you just integrate it normally, it only runs for a short time before it explodes into high frequency noise.
-The equation amplifies high frequencies, so roundoff error in the double floats eventually overwhelms everything else.
-I found a better algorithm, extended it, and added some settings, so the user can manage it.

 The graphics are done in WebGL, a blindingly fast graphics rendering system, using the computer's GPU chip(s).